vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 avadhit' is Harivamsa I. 38.36.
 Svarnagaurirrata-on Bh. śu.
 3; tithivrata; Gauri deity; for

-women only; Gauri is worshipped with the 16 upacaras; prayer to Devīto bestow sons, health, saubhagya; on udyāpana 16 wickerwork vessels are filled with sixteen edibles and covered with cloth and donated to brāhmaṇa householders and their wives; Vratārka 41a-44b, VR 96-97 ( notes that
+women only; Gauri is worshipped with the 16 upacāras; prayer to Devīto bestow sons, health, saubhagya; on udyāpana 16 wickerwork vessels are filled with sixteen edibles and covered with cloth and donated to brāhmaṇa householders and their wives; Vratārka 41a-44b, VR 96-97 ( notes that

 it is prevalent in Karnataka country and is based on usage).
 Svastikavrata-from Āṣ.
 11th or 15th for 4 months; for both

-men and women; said to be well-known in Karnataka ; draw svastikas in five colours (blue &c. ), and they are to be presented to Vispu; worship of Viṣnu in temple or on land; Vratarka folios 3565-358 from Bhav.
+men and women; said to be well-known in Karnataka ; draw svastikas in five colours (blue &c. ), and they are to be presented to Vispu; worship of Viṣṇu in temple or on land; Vratarka folios 3565-358 from Bhav.
 U (questions its

 authoritativeness ) Hamsavrata-bathe with recitation of Puruṣasūkta; tarpana